Second Passports

 The country’s CBI program came into existence in 2015.
 To obtain citizenship, you must make an investment in one of four areas:

 3. National Action Bond.
-A $300,000 investment in non-interest-bearing government bonds that is refundable after five years plus a non-refundable $50,000 administrative fee per application qualifies a main applicant and an unlimited number of dependents for citizenship.
+A $300,000 investment in non-interest-bearing government bonds that is refundable after five years plus a non-refundable $50,000 administrative fee per application qualifies a main applicant and any number of qualified dependents for citizenship.

-For all options, you’ll need to pay a processing fee of $2,000 plus $1,000 per spouse or dependent and a due diligence fee of $8,000 for the primary applicant and $5,000 for each dependent over 16.
+For all options, you’ll need to pay a processing fee of $2,000 plus $1,000 per qualified dependent and a due diligence fee of $7,500 for the main applicant and $5,000 for each dependent over 15.

 Table Summary